HandCash/handcash-connect-sdk-docs/docs/payments.md

 # Instant Payments

-HandCash allows you to pay to anyone in the world instantly and without intermediaries.
+HandCash allows you to pay to anyone in the world instantly without intermediaries.

 ## Simple Payment